whatthefilament/Framework-Tablet/README.md

 This case is designed to be printed at 0.2mm layer height with a 0.4mm nozzle.

-No printed supports are needed in printing.
+No printed supports are needed.
 All holes have built-in supports.
 STLs are properly oriented for correct printing.

 The case is 317.2mm x 224mm x 24.6mm, so you will need a printer that can accommodate that size.
 I printed mine on a Voron 2.4 350mm